 When it comes to a holiday meal, there always needs to be a pumpkin dessert on the menu.
 Some of my favorites include pumpkin meringue pie, pumpkin gooey butter cake, and this super easy pumpkin cheesecake.

 You know what’s even better than pumpkin pie?
 Pumpkin cheesecake.
-This cheesecake is full of pumpkin flavor and can be made up to 3 days before you plan to serve it.
-This is a must-make for your Thanksgiving dinner.
+This cheesecake is full of pumpkin flavor.
+You can even make it up to 3 days before you plan to serve it.
+This is a must-make Thanksgiving recipe and is perfect with spatchcock turkey, Thanksgiving stuffing and cranberry relish.

-This recipe starts with a graham cracker crust, which is made with graham cracker crumbs, sugar and butter.
-The crust gets pressed into a springform pan then baked until lightly browned.
-A mixture of cream cheese, pumpkin puree, brown sugar and spices get mixed together then poured into the crust.
-The final step is to bake the cake until the filling is set and browned on top.
+This pumpkin cheesecake recipe starts with a graham cracker crust, which you make by mixing together graham cracker crumbs, sugar and butter in a bowl.
+Press the graham cracker mixture into a springform pan and bake it until it is lightly browned.
+Place cream cheese and brown sugar in a mixer and beat them until smooth.
+Add eggs, pumpkin puree, flour, vanilla and spices and mix it all together and pour it into the graham cracker crust.
+Bake the cheesecake until the filling is set and browned on top.
 Chill your cheesecake, slice and enjoy.

 A cheesecake in a 9 inch pan will bake for approximately 50 minutes.
 You can tell when your cheesecake is done because the edges will be lightly browned and the center just set.
 This recipe also calls for turning the oven off, then letting the cheesecake sit in the oven for another hour so that it fully sets.